zwpdbh/protohacker-in-rust/documents/design-data-intensive-application/note.md

 ### Ch06: Partition (sharding)

 - The main reason for wanting to partition data is scalability.

+### Ch07: Transactions

+- Identify where/whether you need transaction.
   - Atomicity, all-or-nothing guarentee.
-  - Consistency
+  - Consistency, refer to an application-specific notion of the database being in a "good state".
   - Isolation, concurrently running transactions shouldn't interfere with each other.
+  - Durability,  is the promise that once a transaction has committed successfully, any data it has written will not be lost.

+### Ch08: Distributed System Trouble

+- Unreliable Networks
+  - Timeouts and unbounded delays (use UDP in Voice over IP)
+- Unreliable Clocks

+### Ch09: Consistency and Consensus

-  - Durability
+-

-### Ch07: Transactions

-- Identify where/whether you need transaction.